cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   within the visible area.
 The "disappearance" of the windows happened several times under Win 7 with CT 1.4.30, especially after updates of the operating system or after changing the monitor resolution.
+- The reference text file in the text options dialog is set now initially in a way that it fits to the according language and that different language versions of CT1 can be installed in parallel.

 - DES-Animal animation: In the steps 357-424 and especially in the pre-output matrix (64 bit) some mistakes have been fixed.
   Thanks to Vasilis.
 Additionally the online help has been enhanced.